-The main supplier is Marks and Spencer, Rose Buddies and Uniform Direct (please find the links at the bottom of this page), who can provide all items.
-Although M & S can provide all your child’s uniform needs, plain items may be purchased from any supplier.
+There are three providers for our uniform, Marks and Spencer, Rose Buddies and Uniform Direct (please find the links at the bottom of this page), who can provide all items.
+Plain items may be purchased from any supplier.

 Red v-neck pullover/cardigan with school logo (NOT plain)